G-Core/gcorelabscloud-go/CONTRIBUTING.md

 - Add tests for any new code you write
 - Tests should be clear and maintainable
-- Run the full test suite with `make test`
 - Run integration tests with `make integration` (requires Gcore Cloud credentials)

 ## Pull Request Process